mrtnetwork/xrpl_dart/README.md

 - Versioning: The JSON file may include a version field to indicate which version of the encryption and storage format is being used.
 - Metadata: Additional metadata, such as the address associated with the private key, may be included in the JSON file.

+### JSON-RPC Support
+communicate with XRP nodes via the JSON-RPC protocol It has been attempted to embed all the methods into RPC; however, currently, most of the data APIs are delivered in JSON format, and they have not been modeled.

 ## EXAMPLES
 At least one example has been created for each transaction type, which you can find in the 'examples' folder.